CodingBobby/codingbobby.github.io/about.md

 I highly recommend you learn about [BOINC](https://boinc.berkeley.edu) if you haven't already.
 It gives you the opportunity to join distributed computing networks of your choice and take part in real science research by donating some of your PC's power.

-Especially in the current situation, I can only encourage you to join [Rosetta@home](https://boinc.bakerlab.org/rosetta/) to contribute to research on the coronavirus.
+Especially in the current Covid-19 situation, I encourage you to join [Rosetta@home](https://boinc.bakerlab.org/rosetta/) to contribute to research on the coronavirus.
 Together we can provide science with computing capacities that surpass even the most powerful supercomputers.

 Here, you can see in which projects I currently participate: